danfuzz/samizdat/doc/language-guide/08-execution-trees.md

 ---------------------

 Samizdat source code is itself parsed into a well-specified parse tree form before being executed (or being prepared for execution).
+This format, along with API defined by the primitively-defined part of the core library, are the analog to a bytecode specification in systems that are bytecode-based.

 This section details all of the data structures of this form.

 This section does *not* cover the forms used when building parsers.
 Parser parse trees are covered in a later section.
 To be clear, those forms are